-Dorgan notes, "Our North Dakota committee originated the idea of having bells toll and sirens ring on the morning of November 11 across the state.
-The National WW1 Centennial Commission is now asking all states to participate.
-We are asking communities across North Dakota to be involved in this tribute by flying flags at half-staff, ringing bells, and blowing sirens at 11 am on November 11th, on this 100th Anniversary of Armistice Day.
+Dorgan notes, "We originated the idea of having bells toll and sirens ring on the morning of November 11 across the state and nation.
+The National WWI Centennial Commission is now asking all states to participate.
+We are asking communities across North Dakota to be involved in this tribute by flying flags at half-staff, ringing bells and blowing sirens the Morning of November 11 at 11:00 a.m.
+Further details on the event will be released shortly."

-The North Dakota WWI Centennial Committee has also formally requested that County Veterans Services Officers work with local veteran's organizations to read aloud the names of those who died from their counties at a Veterans Day event, from the steps of the county courthouse or a place of public gathering, in their county of residence, when the bells are done tolling.
+North Dakota WWI committee members have also formally requested that County Veterans Services Officers work with local veteran's organizations to read the names of those who died from their counties.
+Nearly 1,400 North Dakotans died in WWI, most in the last six months of the war in the trenches of France.
+The committee has requested the names of those who died from their county be read aloud from the steps of the county courthouse, or a place of public gathering in their county of residence, when the bells are done tolling.

 Prairie Public Radio has agreed to provide several hours of air-time on November 11th for a conversation about WWI.
 Many stories written by our committee members about the war will likely be used.
-Prairie Public is also considering some programming on television leading up to and on November 11.
+They are also considering some programming on television leading up to and on November 11.

-Groups that have events planned to commemorate WW1 are also asked to contact the WWI Centennial Committee web site, so the events can be listed.
+Groups that have events planned to commemorate WWI are also asked to contact the WWI Centennial Committee web site, so the events can be listed.
 The web site manager is Mike Gayette at Gayette@gmail.com.

-Dorgan says, "We look forward to working with groups to help publicize the events of 100 years ago to remember the ultimate sacrifice made by millions across the world and thousands of others from North Dakota."
+Dorgan says, "We look forward to working with groups to help publicize the events of 100 years ago to remember the ultimate sacrifice made by millions across the world and thousands from North Dakota."